 Alex LoPinto, LMSW, Adaptations + Ha Dereckh Coordinator

 Prior to coming to the JCC, Alex LoPinto worked with children, adults, and the aging population with varying abilities in school, camp, and therapeutic settings.
 Alex earned a master's degree from the Columbia School of Social Work, where she spent her first year placement at Selfhelp Community Services, providing in-home support services for Holocaust survivors.
-Her final year of graduate school was spent interning at JCC Manhattan's Center for Special Needs.
+Her final year of graduate school was spent interning at the Marlene Meyerson JCC Manhattan's Center for Special Needs.
 She has worked with members of our Adaptations, Connections, Boost!, and Community Cooks programs.
 Alex currently serves as the Adaptations and Ha Dereckh program coordinator.

-Andrea Goodman, LMSW, Adaptations Employment Specialist
+Andrea Goodman, LMSW, Director of Adaptations Job Program

 Andrea joined the Center for Special Needs in February 2015 as a job coach/developer.
 She has experience working with people of various ages and stages of life, including teens, young adults, and older adults.
 The common thread connecting all of her jobs is her passion for helping individuals maximize their independence and quality of life.
 Andrea holds an MA and an EdM in counseling psychology from Teachers College, Columbia University, and a master’s degree in social work from Fordham University.

-Kelley Bligh, LMSW, Teens Program Coordinator
+Kelley Bligh, LMSW, Girls' Night Out Coordinator

 Kelley started at the JCC in 2014 as a social work intern for programs for children and adolescents with the Center for Special Needs.
 Since then she has been the lead facilitator for Boost!
 Sr. and is now the teen program coordinator for Foodie Friends and Girls Night Out.
 Outside of the JCC, she serves as the program manager at the Friends for Governors Island.
 Kelley received her BA in English and media studies from Sacred Heart University in 2012 and her MSW from Fordham University in 2016.